institut-de-genomique/saturn/README.md

         --o        : Output directory, default is Saturn_date_pid --nb_proc    : Number of parallel task, default is 16
         --h           : help message

+# RESULT

+Several directory are created in the output directory :
+        - files : contain sample files of increasing size generated from the input fastq files
+        - data : contain the output files of fastx_estimate_duplicatedReads on each sample and a file 'duplicates_data.csv' which sumarize level of duplication.
+This last file is used in input for neoreg which create a estimation of the saturation
+        - output : contain results images and stats of saturn (via neoreg).

 # PRE-REQUISITES